 [vs slide=”1″ slide_title=”Stretch Marks”]

 Now that you are pregnant, stretch marks are bound to happen.
 Most expectant moms experience stretch marks.
 Pregnancy causes your skin to stretch more, leaving pinkish or reddish streaks on it.
 It appears around your breast, belly, or hips.
 Apply lotions that contain vitamin E and alpha hydroxy acids to minimize stretch marks.1 Also, avoid excessive weight gain to reduce the risk of getting these marks.
-Do
+Do not be disheartened if it does not work for you.
+Remember, these streaks will gradually fade after delivery.

 [vs slide=”2″ slide_title=”Pregnancy Glow”]